MicrosoftDocs/bot-docs/articles/troubleshoot-authentication-problems.md

 ## Step 5: (Optional) Test in the cloud with the Emulator

+> [!NOTE]
+> This step requires the [Bot Framework Channel Emulator][Emulator].

-*Note: This step is optional.
-It can provide additional debugging information not available in step 3.*
+This step is optional.
+It can provide additional debugging information not available in step 3.

-*Note: This step requires the [Bot Framework Channel Emulator][Emulator].*

-*Note: This step also requires a tool to allow your bot to send an HTTP request back to the Bot Framework Emulator, running on your development machine. [ngrok.io](https://ngrok.io)\* offers an easy-to-use tool for routing messages from your bot back to the Emulator so they can be displayed. \*ngrok is not a Microsoft product.*
+This step also requires a tool to allow your bot to send an HTTP request back to the Bot Framework Emulator, running on your development machine.
+ [ngrok.io](https://ngrok.io) offers an easy-to-use tool for routing messages from your bot back to the Emulator so they can be displayed. *ngrok is not a Microsoft product.*

 Start by ensuring your bot is deployed according to the instructions in step 3, above.

 Next, start a tool to open an HTTP tunnel from your bot back to the Emulator. [ngrok.io](https://ngrok.io) is an easy-to-use tool that routes traffic to your machine for you.

+> [!IMPORTANT]
-**Note:** you MUST allow the bot to POST HTTP requests back to the Emulator to complete this test.
+> You MUST allow the bot to POST HTTP requests back to the Emulator to complete this test.

 Configure ngrok with the host-header=rewrite option and the Channel Emulator default port of 9000.